LANG DULAY (+2015)

 Using abaca fibers as fine as hair, Lang Dulay speaks more eloquently than words can.
-Images from the distant past of her people, the Tbolis, are recreated by her nimble hands – the crocodiles, butterflies and flowers, along with mountains and streams, of Lake Sebu, South Cotabato, where she and her ancestors were born – fill the fabric with their longing to be remembered.
-Through her weaving, Lang Dulay does what she can to keep her people’s tradition alive.
+Images from the distant past of her people, the Tbolis, are recreated by her nimble hands – the crocodiles, butterflies, and flowers, along with mountains and streams, of Lake Sebu, South Cotabato, where she and her ancestors were born – fill the fabric with their longing to be remembered.
+Through her weaving, Lang Dulay does what she can to keep her people’s traditions alive.

 There are a few of them left, the traditional weavers of the tnalak or Tboli cloth.
 It is not hard to see why: weaving tnalak is a tedious process that begins with stripping the stem of the abaca plant to get the fibers, to coaxing even finer fibers for the textile, then drying the threads and tying each strand by hand.
-Afterwards, there is the delicate task of setting the strands on the “bed-tying” frame made of bamboo, with an eye towards deciding which strands should be tied to resist the dye.
-It is the bud or tying of the abaca fibers that defines the design.
+Afterward, there is the delicate task of setting the strands on the “bed-tying” frame made of bamboo, with an eye towards deciding which strands should be tied to resist the dye.
+It is the bud or tying of the abaca fibers that define the design.

 A roll of tnalak must be individually set on a back strap loom, so called because of the broad band the weaver sets against her back to provide tension to the work.
 There is great strain on the weaver’s back and eyes, particularly since Tboli women are required to help out in the fields to augment the family income.
 It is only after the farm work is done that the weaver can sit down to her designs.
 Also, due to the peculiarity of the fiber, of its getting brittle under the noon day sun, working on it is preferred during the cool evenings or early morn.